Simplicity of augmentations of codimension 1 germs and by Morse functions: Introduction

 A further analysis shows that, in fact, all of these simple augmentations (except for $F_4$ in Mond's list) come from cases where the augmented map has $\mathscr A_e$-codimension 1 or the augmenting function is a Morse function.
 It is therefore natural to study when an augmentation yields a simple map-germ.
-It is clearly not enough for the augmented map and the augmenting function to be simple, the augmentation of $(y^2,y^5)$ by the augmenting function $g(z)=z^4$ does not appear in Mond's list and is not simple.
+It is clearly not enough for the augmented map and the augmenting function to be simple: no augmentation of $(y^2,y^5)$ via the augmenting function $g(z)=z^4$ appears in Mond's list, and therefore none of them are simple.